servicetitan/Stl.Fusion/docs/Overview.md

 As you see, it's almost exactly the code you saw, but with a single difference:
-* The method is decorated with `[ComputeMethod]` - the attribute is required mainly to enable some safety checks, though it also allows to configure the options for `IComputed` instances backing this method.
+* The method is decorated with `[ComputeMethod]` - the attribute is required mainly to enable some safety checks, though it also allows to configure the options for `IComputed<T>` instances backing this method.

 In any other sense it works nearly as it was described earlier.

-Now let's get back to manual invalidation.
+Let's get back to manual invalidation.
 The code below is taken from `ChatService.cs` in Fusion samples; everything related to `CancellationToken` and all `.ConfigureAwait(false)` calls are removed for readability (that's ~ the same boilerplate code as in any other .NET async logic), but the rest